auth0/docs/articles/native-platforms/ios-swift.md

 > For more information on how to configure this, please check [Obtaining Consumer and Secret Keys for Twitter](/connections/social/twitter).

-### 5. Let's implement the login
+### 5. Let's implement the Login
 Now we're ready to implement the Login.
 We can get an instance of `A0LockController` by calling the `newLockViewController()` method of the `A0Lock` shared instance and present it as a modal screen.
-In one of your controllers instantiate the native widget and present it as a modal screen:
+In one of your controllers, instantiate the native widget and present it as a modal screen:

 ${snippet(meta.snippets.use)}